College of Education and Human Sciences

 • College Home: For a Topical Minor to reside in the College of Education and Human Sciences, prefixes from at least 12 of the 24 credits must be earned in the College of Education and Human Sciences.

-• Submission Requirement: To propose a Topical minor, a student should work with a faculty advisor and complete an e-form located on the College of Education and Human Sciences website and route that form to the College for approval.
+• Submission Requirement: To propose a Topical minor, a student should work with an advisor or an associate dean and complete an e-form located on the College of Education and Human Sciences website and route that form to the College for approval.

 Special Curricular Offerings